 Northfield Savings Bank donates to non-profit community organizations in many ways:

 - Branch donations: These tend to be in the $25 to $250 range, and are specific to a particular branch's community.
 Request these from your local Community Banking Officer.

 - Community gift donations: These tend to be in the $500 to $1,500 range, with a handful ranging up to $2,000.
 These are distributed during a quarterly review process and are intended to serve the broader community we serve—Central Vermont and Chittenden County.
-To apply, please download our Donation Application Kit.
+To apply, please complete our online Donation Application Form.*

 - Employee matching program: We support employees in their community service efforts by offering a 100% matching donation of up to $1,000 per employee, per year to eligible non-profit organizations.

 The NSB Foundation conducts research to assess community need and to identify potential non-profit partners.
 In particular, the Foundation supports efforts focused around issues such as poverty relief, workforce development, the environment, aging in place, literacy, financial literacy, housing, homelessness, food, fuel, transportation, and more.
 When considering a particular area of need or partnership, the Foundation is deliberate, focused, and thorough in its assessment to ensure significant results can be achieved given the amount of time and money to be invested.